Children's Homes Regulation 44 Visits Guidance and Procedures

 Particular areas to check include:

-When checking the case file you will want to check LAC documentation and ensure that they contain up to date copies of the relevant documentation (Medical Consent, LAC Health Assessment, ICS Referral & Information Record, ICS Chronology, ICS Pathway Plan etc) for each child, and that there is a copy of the last review meeting.
+When checking the case file you will want to check CLA documentation and ensure that they contain up to date copies of the relevant documentation (Medical Consent, CLA Health Assessment, ICS Referral & Information Record, ICS Chronology, ICS Pathway Plan etc) for each child, and that there is a copy of the last review meeting.
 You may also wish to check with staff how they encourage young people to participate in their review meetings in whatever way they feel most able.

 Young people living away from home need to have contact with the people who are important to them - parents, siblings, relatives and friends.
 Supporting important relationships helps to maintain a young person's sense of stability and continuity and helps them feel valued.
 Where young people live with us you may want to talk to staff to confirm how they support them in maintaining family relationships.
 (This links in with The Care Planning Standard).